-The USACE will submit this Draft GCD, and issue a public notice announcing the availability of the Draft GCD for the Proposed Project for a 30-day comment period.
-The public notice and Draft GCD will be posted on the USACE website.
-Availability of the public notice and Draft GCD will be communicated to TCEQ, EPA Region 6, and the Houston-Galveston Area Council (H-GAC), which is the MPO for the HGB NAA.
-The Notice of Availability will be published in the Houston Chronicle and posted on the USACE website.
+The USACE submitted the Draft GCD and issued a public notice announcing the availability of the Draft GCD for the Proposed Project for a 30-day comment period.
+The Draft GCD was posted on the USACE website and the public notice was published in the Houston Chronicle.
+Availability of the public notice and Draft GCD was communicated to TCEQ, EPA Region 6, and the Houston-Galveston Area Council (H-GAC), which is the MPO for the HGB NAA.